minprog/uva-prog-ai/20 Problem sets/40 Hangman/10 Hangman.md

 The only operation that is beyond your current knowledge is that of representing the list of words from which you can choose a word at random.
-For the first two parts of the assignment, you will simply make use of a class that we’ve given you called `HangmanLexicon` that provides a small list of words that will allow you to test your program. [^1] The implementation of the class you’ve been given is only a temporary expedient to make it possible to code the rest of the assignment.
-In Part III, you will replace the definition we’ve provided with one that reads a list of words from a data file.
+For the first two parts of the assignment, you will simply make use of a class that we've given you called `HangmanLexicon` that provides a small list of words that will allow you to test your program. [^1] The implementation of the class you've been given is only a temporary expedient to make it possible to code the rest of the assignment.
+In Part III, you will replace the definition we've provided with one that reads a list of words from a data file.

 [^1]: A *lexicon* is very much like a dictionary, but does not necessarily include definitions, which makes it a more appropriate name for a class that provides a list of words with no associated meanings.